Shahriar-Kariman/CS3383_Assignment_3/Assignment_3.md

 ## Question 6 - Highest Safe Rung

-I could start from the bottom and keep dropping the jar from a rung $m$ rungs higher than the prvious one and then do a linear search btween the point where the first jar broke and last successful drop.
+I could start from the bottom and keep dropping the jar from a rung $m$ rungs higher than the previous one and then do a linear search between the point where the first jar broke and last successful drop.

-In the worst case senario the running time would be
+In the worst case scenario the running time would be

 $$
 \begin{split}